yetanalytics/dl4clj/README.md

 Port of [deeplearning4j](https://github.com/deeplearning4j/) to clojure

+# Contact info
+If you have any questions,
+- my email is will@yetanalytics.com
+- I'm will_hoyt in the clojurians slack
+- twitter is @FeLungz (don't check very often)

 ## TODO
 - update examples dir
 - finish README
   - add in examples using Transfer Learning
-  - refine other aspects of the readme
 - finish tests
   - eval is missing regression tests, roc tests
   - nn-test is missing regression tests
-  - spark needs to be updated
+  - spark tests need to be redone
-  - possibly add more tests to util-tests
+  - need dl4clj.core tests
 - revist spark for updates
 - write specs for user facing functions
   - this is very important, match isnt strict for maps
   - provides 100% certianty of the input -> output flow
   - check the args as they come in, dispatch once I know its safe, test the pure output
 - collapse overlapping api namespaces
-- set up core use case flows
+- add to core use case flows
+- determine how much saftey to build into api fns and core fns
+  - dealing with args coming in as code and objs.
+- fix logging

 ## Features